gameblabla/carrefour_smart_5_4g_cwm/README.md

 I split the original recovery file and the "working" custom recovery image file and simply used the dtb & kernel file and merging relevant bits from the original ramdisk to the CWM one.

-The result is that display is not messed up, touchscreen & buttons work and i think flashing ZIP files should work as well.
+The result is that display is not messed up, touchscreen & buttons work and flashing ZIP files works as well.
+(With CWM recovery)

 Using the original DTB fixed the display issue and the kernel fixed the touchscreen.